AnTheMaker/HotDocs/README.md

 Just JQuery and Bulma.
 That's it.

 ### Why did you made this?
-I wanted to have a simple way to create good looking API Documentations for my projects without hard coding everything.
+I wanted to have a simple way to create good looking API Documentations for my projects without hard-coding everything.

+### Can I use this for my API Documentations?
+Of course you can!

+### Do I have to give credits for using HotDocs?
+No you don't have to.
+I mean it would look wired if someone would read "powered by hotdocs", wouldn't it?